mdemirci571/Practice/MIXED_COLORS/README.md

 ![changebackground](./dosyalar/changebackground.gif)

-## Beklenenler
+## Expected

 - Creating a button in the middle of the page and defining an event for this button.
 - Changing the background color <b>random</b> each time the user clicks the button.

 ### Bonus

 - Displaying the information of the color formed in each color change on the screen.